jldndd/codingchallenge/README.md

 ## PDA TEST

+### This repository is my solution to the following coding challenge.

 # Welcome!

 In this page you can find the description of a coding challenge that we ask candidates to perform when applying for a VIE position in our team.
 This test is not only a coding challenge: knowledge around energy markets will be useful.